chanzler/piwik-performance-monitor/README.md

 ### 0.2.0 Second Beta
 * made the plugin configurable by settings
 * performance overview now links to the dashboards
-* fixed the timezone bug
+* fixed the timezone bug (configure timezone for each site properly)
 * fixed several minor bugs

 ### 0.1.0 First Beta